- GW Home

 - About GW

 Skills and Simulation Laboratory

 The Skills and Simulation Laboratory is a sophisticated learning environment and one of GW School of Nursing’s most esteemed features.
 With 6,300 square feet of lab space, twenty-one (21) mock hospital bed stations and exam areas, a home health studio apartment, and birthing and pediatrics simulation, nurses-in-training experience life in a hospital long before their first clinical experience.
-In the lab, GW accelerated bachelor of science (ABSN) students develop competencies in multiple simulated health care settings that cross the human life span.
+In the lab, Accelerated Bachelor of Science in Nursing (BSN) and Veterans BSN students develop competencies in multiple simulated health care settings that cross the human life span.

-The Lab is home to a variety of simulated (mannequin) patients ranging in age from infant to adult, and displaying conditions from stagnant to high-fidelity.
-The twenty-one (21) mannequins—who have names, personal histories, and lifelike features such as a pulse, voice, blinking eyes, and spurting blood—have physiologically accurate responses to the care provided by students.
+The lab is home to a variety of simulated (manikin) patients ranging in age from infant to adult, and displaying conditions from stagnant to high-fidelity.
+The twenty-one (21) manikins—who have names, personal histories, and lifelike features such as a pulse, voice, blinking eyes, and spurting blood—have physiologically accurate responses to the care provided by students.
 Additional equipment such as IV pumps, EKG monitors, medication carts, crash carts, and isolation carts add to the reality of the learning space.
 This presents a sophisticated hospital simulated environment—a “Virtual Hospital”—in which students synthesize didactic and clinical knowledge as they transition into professional practice.